 - Don’t jump to conclusions.
 Unless you or someone else actually witnessed the theft, you can’t be sure who the culprit was.
-On public transport it could have been someone masquerading as a bag handler rather than an employee.
-Many guesthouses, particularly at the budget end of the scale aren’t particularly secure, meaning it’s not hard for a would-be thief to gain access into your room.
+On public transport, it could have been someone masquerading as a bag handler rather than an employee.
+Many guesthouses, particularly at the budget end of the scale aren’t particularly secure, meaning it’s not hard for a would-be thief to gain access to your room.
 And sadly, that person could just as easily be a fellow traveller as anyone.
 Yes, travellers have been known to steal from other travellers!

 - If applicable, report it to management.
 Just don’t be surprised if they deny that a member of their staff was responsible or even that the theft occurred at all, perhaps insisting that you’ve made a mistake.
-Naturally you’re going to be upset and frustrated but refer to the point above and keep your cool.
+Naturally, you’re going to be upset and frustrated but refer to the point above and keep your cool.
 Ranting and raving will get you nowhere and will just make an unpleasant situation worse.

 - If the theft occurred in a guesthouse or hotel, you’re probably going to want to move out but you could have a battle getting your money back if you’ve prepaid.
 Another reason why paying as you go is a good idea.

-- If you haven’t paid up front, don’t move out without paying your bill.
+- If you haven’t paid upfront, don’t move out without paying your bill.
 I know this will be a bitter pill to swallow if you genuinely believe a member of the staff or management themselves was responsible, but they will send the police after you and this will land you in a whole heap of trouble you don’t want.

 - Think twice before you go naming and shaming the business all over the internet and with other travellers you meet along the way.
 Remember, this is people’s livelihoods you’re messing with so be absolutely sure about the facts before you go calling them out.
-A better approach for all concerned, may be a general warning and sharing some of the tips we’ve included here.
+A better approach for all concerned may be a general warning and sharing some of the tips we’ve included here.

 - Report the theft to the local police at the earliest opportunity.
 Some travellers have reported scepticism by some police when reporting a theft, a reluctance by them to fill out a report, or taking a painstakingly long time to do so.
 But stick with it and make sure you get a copy of the report before you leave because you’ll need it if you intend to make a claim against your travel insurance.
 (You do have travel insurance right?
 Because you wouldn’t be silly enough to travel without it…)